saratran/CryptoInfo/README.md

-# Getting Started with Create React App
+# Cryptocurrency Information App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A React App to display information about different cryptocurrencies based on CoinGecko API

 ## Available Scripts